stephenlake/stephenlake/README.md

 ### Hi there 👋

-I'm no longer maintaining free open source software due to my full-time job consuming all my energy and, I'm a little tired of doing thankless jobs to be honest.
+I'm no longer maintaining free open source software due to my full-time job consuming all my energy and, I'm a little tired of doing thankless jobs that require an overwhelming amount of spoonfeeding.
 If you want to submit a PR, take over a project or help maintain existing projects, please send an email to the address provided on my github profile.